bartek-ciesielski/tv_maze_search/README.md

 ## Features

 Application uses TVmaze API to search shows.
-After sendig a query it returns matching shows which can be expanded in modal with addintional informations about the show.
+After sendig a query it returns matching shows which can be expanded in modal with additional informations about the show.

 ## Creator